National emblem of Belarus: Referendum of 1995

-The official status of Pahonia as the state coat of arms was cancelled in June 1995 by the authoritarian president Alexander Lukashenko following a controversial referendum held earlier that year.
+The official status of Pahonia as the state coat of arms was cancelled in June 1995 by the president Alexander Lukashenko following a referendum held earlier that year.
 The legality of the referendum and the validity of its results has been actively questioned by the democratic opposition to Lukashenko, with some people, such as former judge of the Constitutional Court of Belarus Mikhail Pastukhov and former parliament member Siarhei Navumchyk, even stating that the Pahonia and the White-red-white flag, are still de jure the symbols of Belarus, due to the proclaimed illegality of the referendum.
 Supporters of the Pahonia also criticize that the Pahonia and the former White-red-white flag were compared to ones used by collaborationist forces during World War II in propaganda that was published during the run-up to the vote.
 The comparison was made as the white, red, white flag and Pahonia being used on the patches and symbols of the Belarusian Central Rada, the Belarusian administration that collaborated with Nazi Germany.
 Alexander Lukashenko claimed the selection of the Soviet-inspired symbols as a victory, especially to his Great Patriotic War veteran base, by saying "we have returned to you the flag of the country for which you fought.
 We have returned to you both memory and a sense of human pride."